Naughty Ninjas: Plot

-A large number of police are called to South Park Elementary in full riot gear believing that there is a danger there, when actually PC Principal has called them in to silence one child (Leslie) who has allegedly been speaking during school assemblies.
-Officer Barbrady comes in the back door with his gun drawn and accidentally shoots another student in the arm, resulting in him being fired by Mayor McDaniels.
+A large number of police are called to South Park Elementary in full riot gear believing that there is a danger there, when actually PC Principal has called them in to silence one child (Leslie Meyers) who has allegedly been speaking during school assemblies.
+He uses a laser pointer to point out Leslie in the crowd.
+Officer Barbrady comes in the back door with his gun drawn, causing everyone including PC principal to turn towards him.
+Getting shined at by PC Principal who still has his laser pointer engaged, Barbrady fires his gun and accidentally shoots a Latino student in the arm, resulting in him being fired by Mayor McDaniels.
 When Stuart McCormick calls the police because of the violent homeless people in the now-abandoned SodoSopa district, the police refuse to come, as they do not want to be fired as well.
-Later, Kenny and Token use one of the buildings near Kenny's home to play as ninjas and reveal that they can legitimately scare people away.
+Later, Kenny McCormick and Token Black use one of the buildings near Kenny's home to play as ninjas and reveal that they can legitimately scare people away.
 More kids join this new ninja group and scare away the vagrants from the area, forcing them to relocate from SodoSopa to Shi Tpa Town and the Whole Foods Market, including Barbrady, who has been evicted from his home.
 Over time, the residents of South Park become increasingly intolerant of the police, including vandalizing their vehicles and refusing service to them.

-The news reports that the kids playing as ninjas are actually joining ISIS due to the similarity of their clothing, and they are blamed for the increased homeless problem in South Park.
-Randy, Gerald and Sheila Broflovski, McDaniels and others go to the police to beg for their help but are refused assistance.
+The news reports that the kids playing as ninjas are actually joining Islamic State of Iraq and the Levant (ISIS) due to the similarity of their clothing, and they are blamed for the increased homeless problem in South Park.
+Randy Marsh, Gerald and Sheila Broflovski, McDaniels and others go to the police to beg for their help but are refused assistance.
 The kids receive a video message from ISIS, believing that the message is from a group of real ninjas, and ISIS sends them some money.
 Meanwhile, McDaniels, Randy and others find Barbrady in the streets and beg him to come back to the police force and shoot the kids that have turned to ISIS.
 As Barbrady is about to invade the ninja building, Randy realizes that the kids are playing as ninjas and not ISIS members and rushes to stop him.
 Barbrady decides to talk the children down, genuinely afraid of shooting them.
 When it seems like the situation will end peacefully, Randy finds and tackles Barbrady, causing Barbrady to shoot another child in the arm, which results in him being fired again.
 South Park residents agree to turn their backs as the police use their brutality to force the homeless back into SodoSopa.
 Meanwhile, Barbrady talks with an unknown man who warns him about the changes in South Park, which are apparently part of a plan that involves Leslie, and asks for his help.